tylerhull/crosswordSolver/README.md

 ## Get new words from a text file and format for Prolog

-*Modified from previous student work in ECE 579* Program to get 7 letter words from dictionary file and write to .txt file called *word_list.txt* Compile with:
+*Modified from previous student work in ECE 579*.
+Program to get 7 letter words from a dictionary text file and write to .txt file called *word_list.txt*

+Compile with:
 **gcc -o getwords getwords2.c**